 Belfast City Council has 3796 food businesses within the City.
 A profile of premises classified in accordance with the FSA monitoring returns are given below.

 TYPE OF ESTABLISHMENT NO. OF PREMISES

 Primary Producers 4

 Slaughterhouses 0

-Manufacturers & Packers 199
+Manufacturers & Packers 198

 Importers/Exporters 35(includes Import Agents)

-Distributors/Transporters 51
+Distributors/Transporters 59

-Retailers 693
+Retailers 765

-Restaurant/Caterers 2826
+Restaurant/Caterers 2733

-Unrated premises awaiting first inspection as of 1 st April 2018 13
+Unrated premises awaiting first inspection as of 1st April 2016 25

 NB.
-700 premises are considered to be of so low risk they are currently outside the intervention programme.
+610 premises are considered to be of so low risk they are currently outside the intervention programme.
 These are mainly childminders that care for children in their own home.

-9 manufacturing premises and 6 cold stores in the city are approved under EC Reg 853/2004.
+8 manufacturing premises, 1 primary producers and 6 cold stores in the city are approved under EC Reg 853/2004.

 The majority of food premises in the city are caterers or retailers reflecting the fact that Belfast is a major regional centre for shopping, entertainment, business and tourism.
-However within the City there are a number of major manufacturers including two major bakeries, 2 flour mills, 6 cold stores, 3 meat preparations and other meat products premises, an animal fat rendering plant, 5 approved fish processors which manufacture and process food for distribution throughout Northern Ireland and Great Britain and export to the Republic of Ireland.
+However within the City there are a number of major manufacturers including two major bakeries, two flour mills, 6 Cold Stores 3 meat preparations and other meat products premises, an animal fat rendering plant, 4 approved fish processors which manufacture and process food for distribution throughout Northern Ireland and Great Britain and export to the Republic of Ireland.

-An External Temporary Storage Facilities (ETSF formerly known as Enhanced Remote Transit Shed - ERTS) is a warehouse designated by HM Revenue and Customs (HMRC), where goods are temporarily stored pending clearance by HMRC, and prior to release into free circulation.
+External Temporary Storage Facilities

+An ETSF (formerly known as Enhanced Remote Transit Shed - ERTS) is a warehouse designated by HM Revenue and Customs (HMRC), where goods are temporarily stored pending clearance by HMRC, and prior to release into free circulation.
 ETSFs are examined quarterly to ascertain if foods are stored.